Owner & Managing Veterinarian

 IVCA-Certified in Veterinary Chiropractic

 Dr. Ashley Galen was born and raised in Portland, Oregon where she grew up riding hunter/jumpers.
 Her passion for veterinary medicine began at a very young age and grew as she became more involved with the equine world.
 Dr. Galen attended Colorado State University where she received her Bachelor of Science in Biology and Master of Science in Biomedical Sciences.
 While in Colorado she participated in many on-campus organizations but spent most of her time playing horse polo.
 Although she enjoyed her time in Colorado she did miss the forever-green Pacific Northwest and returned home to receive her DVM from Oregon State University.
 Following graduation from veterinary school in 2013, she went on to complete a rotating internship in large animal medicine, surgery and ambulatory care at Pilchuck Veterinary Hospital.
 In March 2017, Dr. Galen achieved certification from the International Veterinary Chiropractic Association after completing the Postgraduate Essentials in Animal Chiropractic Course at Options for Animals College of Animal Chiropractic.
 Dr. Galen is proud to be a part of the Tacoma Equine Hospital team and looks forward to becoming an integral part of your horse’s care.
-In her spare time she enjoys hiking, reading, and spending time with her toy poodle, Beaker.
+In her spare time she enjoys hiking, reading, and spending time with her husband and son, and their two dogs, Beaker & Harlow.

 Dr. Watson is from Vancouver, WA, where she learned to ride horses starting at 4 years old.
 Having ridden mostly in the dressage discipline, Dr. Watson showed horses most of her childhood.
 She has always had a passion for helping animals but working with horses has never failed to give her the greatest satisfaction.
 She received her Bachelor’s Degree in Animal Science with a chemistry minor from Oregon State University in 2013, followed by her Doctorate in Veterinary Medicine from Washington State University in 2017.
 Following graduation, she completed a one year rotating medical, surgical and ambulatory internship at Montana Equine in Three Forks, MT.
-In her free time she enjoys hiking, traveling, and spending with her lab/heeler mix, Zoey, and her border collie/heeler mix, Ava.
+In her free time she enjoys hiking, traveling, riding her draft cross, Firenze, and spending with her border collie/heeler mix, Ava.

 IVAS-Certified in Veterinary Acupuncture

 Dr. Ann Lynch is originally from central Virginia.
 Growing up in horse country, it was just a matter of time before she found her way to the barn and her beloved first horse, Pepsi, an Arabian gelding with whom she competed in dressage.
 Dr. Lynch's relationship with her horse introduced her to the equestrian world and led her to realize her calling in equine medicine.
 Dr. Lynch holds a Bachelor of Arts in history and French language from the University of Virginia.
 She also completed a post-baccalaureate health sciences program at Virginia Commonwealth University prior to attending veterinary school.
 A 2020 graduate of the Virginia-Maryland College of Veterinary Medicine, Dr. Lynch then went on to complete a rotating medical, surgical and ambulatory internship at Bend Equine Medical Center in Bend, Oregon.
 She was excited to join Tacoma Equine Hospital as an associate veterinarian in the fall of 2021.
 Dr. Lynch enjoys all aspects of general practice for horses and has special interests in emergency medicine, dentistry, reproduction and foal care.
 She enjoys explaining the "why" behind different diagnoses and treatment plans, and working with clients to provide the best care for their horses.
-In her free time, Dr. Lynch enjoys hiking and trail running in the mountains, reading and creative writing, and spending time with her partner April (also a dressage rider) and her housecat Kel.
-She is currently between horses but hopes to get back to riding soon.
+In her free time, Dr. Lynch enjoys hiking and trail running in the mountains, reading and creative writing, and spending time with her partner April (also a dressage rider), their three horses, and their cats & dogs.
 She is happy to be a part of the Tacoma Equine team and looks forward to working with you and your equines.

 Dr. Tessa Lumley is a California native from Monterey Bay.
 She earned her B.A. from Santa Clara University in 2006 and was inspired to pursue a career in veterinary medicine after her mare suffered a traumatic injury that required emergency surgery.
 She later worked as a technician at the referral equine hospital while she took prerequisites for vet school.
 In 2010 she ventured east to attend Tufts' Cummings School of Veterinary Medicine where she earned her DVM in 2014.
 Following graduation Dr. Lumley completed a one-year rotating internship at New England Equine Medical & Surgical Center in Dover, New Hampshire where she received additional training in emergency and internal medicine, surgery, diagnostic imaging, and sports medicine.
 She later joined prominent equine practices in both Rhode Island and Massachusetts where she further developed her well-rounded skill set and provided emergency care, reproductive services, dentistry, internal medicine, and lameness workup throughout New England.
 Dr. Lumley and her family moved back to the west coast in the fall of 2022 to be closer to relatives.
 She is very excited to be a part of the Tacoma Equine team and loves working alongside so many great people and horses.
 Her professional interests include sports medicine, diagnostic imaging, ophthalmology, and reproduction.
 Her hobbies include running, hiking, yoga, and eating fine cheeses.
 When she's not working you can find her chasing after her two young daughters, Harper and Abigail, and exploring the PNW with her husband, Rich.